We Notice Our Heavy Breathing When It Is 4-5 Times the NormBy Dr. Artour Rakhimov, Alternative Health Educator and Author

-Usually, people notice that their breathing is heavy when they breathe more than 25 L/min at rest (or 4 times more than the physiological norm).
+Usually, people notice that their breathing is heavy when they breathe more than 25 L/min at rest (or about 4 times more than the physiological norm).
 Why is this?
 First, there are cultural or social reasons related to the modern perception of breathing.
-Since most people believe in various breathing myths, especially the deep breathing myth, they naturally assume, for example, during times of stress that deep breathing provides them with more oxygen and oxygen is very important for health and wellbeing.
+Since most people believe in various breathing myths, especially the deep breathing myth, they naturally assume, for example, during times of stress that breathing heavily or deep breathing provides them with more oxygen while oxygen is very important for health and wellbeing.
 Hence, instead of being alarmed by their heavy breathing triggered by whatever reasons, many people even "help" their breathing to be deeper and faster, while others never learned or were taught that healthy breathing should be very light and slow.
 They simply "let it go" in all types of abnormal situations (lifestyle risk factors), like overeating, sleeping on one's back, breathing through the mouth, slouching, overheating or abnormal heat exchange, and many others.

 It is nevertheless normal during rigorous exercise to breathe, 50 or more l/min since, while exercising, CO2 and O2 concentrations in the arterial blood can remain nearly the same as at rest.

 How one can check changes in own breathing rate

 It is not easy to notice changes in breathing even for many advanced breathing students.
 The solution for this challenge is the CP or body oxygenation test (stress-free breath-holding time after usual exhalation) that provides an accurate assessment of one's breathing for over 95% of people.
 [There is only a small group of people with panic, anxiety, migraines, and hypertension who should temporarily avoid this stress-free test due to unpleasant symptoms and stress that can appear after the test and present for many hours or minutes afterward.
 They can control their health progress using their heart rate.]